Slides 📊

 5.7.5.
 When to Use Poisson vs. Binomial

-Understanding when to use Poisson versus binomial distributions is crucial for proper statistical modeling:
+Understanding when to use Poisson versus binomial distributions is crucial for proper statistical modeling.

 Use Poisson When: